iduartgomez/rustypy/README.md

+# Archived
+I recommend using PyO3 as it's a better maintained and feature complete project.

 # RustyPy [![Build Status](https://travis-ci.org/iduartgomez/rustypy.svg?branch=master)](https://travis-ci.org/iduartgomez/rustypy)
 RustyPy is a code generator for generating binding functions between Rust and Python files.
 In addition it provides a series of types for interfacing from